-As a result of changes to the CEQA Guidelines, there are several changes in transportation impact analysis metrics, methods, and thresholds that each jurisdiction must make.
-As a lead agency, each jurisdiction will need to establish its own VMT thresholds to comply with SB 743.
-The OPR Technical Advisory recommends that agencies use the following VMT efficiency metrics for land use projects:
+With the changes to the CEQA Guidelines in December 2018 to comply with SB 743, there are several changes in CEQA transportation analysis procedures that a jurisdiction must make when acting as a CEQA lead agency.
+This includes selecting what VMT measures and thresholds it will use.
+The OPR Technical Advisory recommends that agencies use the following VMT efficiency measures for land use projects: